-The basic cognitive-behavioral therapeutic approach proved to be quite successful for treating depressed and anxious clients, but was less successful when applied to the treatment of personality disorders.
-This difficulty was particularly pronounced with regard to the treatment of clients with Borderline Personality Disorder, prompting psychologist Marsha Linehan, Ph.D. to expand and enhance the basic cognitive-behavioral model to better account for the special difficulties of emotional dysregulation and self-destructive behaviors that are commonly associated with the Borderline Personality Disorder.
+When first introduced, the basic cognitive-behavioral therapeutic approach proved to be quite successful for treating depressed and anxious clients.
+However, it was less successful when applied to the treatment of personality disorders.
+This difficulty was particularly pronounced with regard to the treatment of clients with Borderline Personality Disorder.
+This observation prompted psychologist Marsha Linehan, Ph.D. to expand and enhance the basic cognitive-behavioral model.
+Her modifications were specifically designed to address the special difficulties of emotional dysregulation and self-destructive behaviors.
+These are problems that are commonly associated with the Borderline Personality Disorder.

 These observations led Linehan to conclude that conventional cognitive-behavioral therapy's constant emphasis on challenging beliefs and altering behavior, felt profoundly invalidating to her clients.
 As a result, these clients could not engage in, nor benefit from this therapy because of the way the therapy itself was experienced as painfully invalidating.
-In response to this insight, Linehan introduced several innovations to her therapeutic approach, the most important of which was a new emphasis on the acceptance and validation of her client's emotional and behavioral states, to counter-balance the traditional cognitive-behavioral emphasis on changing those states.
+In response to this insight, Linehan introduced several innovations to her therapeutic approach.
+The most significant change was a new emphasis on the acceptance and validation of her client's emotional and behavioral states.
+This important change was intended to counter-balance the traditional cognitive-behavioral emphasis on changing those states.